Image of Golf Wears

 After playing in bad weather, do not put your cold gloves on a radiator.
 The heat the radiator generates will harden the leather.
 Let those gloves dry naturally.

-Rather than spend more, have your driver checked and your love for it will balloon within no time.
+Rather than spend more , have your driver checked and your love for it will balloon within no time. **Regular professional check-ups ensure that technological advancements in your driver aren’t negated by minor wear or incorrect initial settings.**

 It is logical to practice your short game with the balls you usually use on the course.